loremarguimaraes/google-app-script-domain-monitor/README.md

 ![google-app-script-domain-monitor-readme-3](https://user-images.githubusercontent.com/19185946/32801706-9944ab1c-c95c-11e7-8e28-4e9023ddd719.png)

 ## Bugs and Ideas
-If you have ideas to improve the script or run into bugs please open an issue or pull request, thanks!
+If you have ideas to improve the script or run into bugs, please open an issue or pull request, thanks!